No Place For A Cradle

 Bullets In The Bathroom

-The people of Armenia's border villages are trapped, just like the bullet fired from a nearby Azeri post into the window frame of this family's dining room.
-Although they must protect their ancestral lands from Azerbaijan’s colonialist ambitions, they are unable to work in the fields and factories.
+The people of Armenia’s border villages are trapped just like this bullet fired into the window frame of a dining room.
+They want to protect the land their families have lived on and loved for centuries, but the gunfire leaves them unable to work in the fields and factories.

 They Target The Kindergarten to Frighten Us

-Watching the kindergarteners, it was difficult to think of grown men following orders to fire on four and five year olds from a nearby position.
-Did they think of their own children at school on that day?
+Watching the kindergarteners dance and recite traditional Armenian poetry, it was difficult to think of grown men following orders to fire on four and five year olds.
+Did they think of their own children at school that day?

 We Are The Real Border Guards